kkinnear/zprint/doc/graalvm.md

 #### Caveat

 Zprint will not build directly with `native-image`, as there are 5 "unsupported" exceptions.
-I haven't done any analysis of what thiese might be, since they aren't obvious.
+I haven't done any analysis of what these might be, since they aren't obvious.
 However, it will build with

 ```-H:+ReportUnsupportedElementsAtRuntime```